mikemjharris/config/conf/keyboard/README.md

 This checks when that lock file updates and when it does it runs the script we have that sets the keybaord to the correct layout.

 Useful reference: [https://bbs.archlinux.org/viewtopic.php?pid=1626055#p1626055](link)

+## Keyboard setup windows
+Install the keyboard layout library.
+Map keys to the correct layout then build the project and install the keyboard. (alternatively install using the 'mjk' foleder in this directory)
+Win + Space switches keyboards (i've mapped the new keyboard to US so that it appears in my english settings).